Why it’s smart to use ERP apps to enhance ERP functionality

 As organisations refine their supply chains, add new warehouses and grow their product offerings they need systems that can easily adapt and scaleto such changes.
 Because most ERP apps are cloud-based, you can easily scale them up or down to meet the ever-changing demands of your business and ensure you get the most value from the application.

-ERP app in warehouseill most likely be utilised by your stock control, inventory planning or purchasing teams.
+ill most likely be utilised by your stock control, inventory planning or purchasing teams.
 This means there’s no epic training programme needed for your entire workforce.
-EazyStock in particular has a wealth of features, so our Customer Success Managers begin with the basics that add ROI from day one, and then build up the functionality as users gain in confidence and ability.
+EazyStock, in particular, has a wealth of features, so our Customer Success Managers begin with the basics that add ROI from day one and then build up the functionality as users gain confidence and ability.

 5. Easy user adoption